dsyer/kubernetes-intro/README.md

 > NOTE: The CF memory calculator is used at runtime to size the JVM to fit the container.

-You can also change the image label:
+You can also change the image tag:

 ```xml
 <project>